oracle-livelabs/security/data-safe/register-autonomous-database/register-autonomous-database-ocw.md

     ![Autonomous Database registration wizard - Review and Submit page](images/ADB-wizard-review-submit.png "Autonomous Database registration wizard - Review and Submit page")

 11. Click **Register**.

     The **Registration Progress** page is displayed briefly, and then the **Target Database Details** page is displayed.

 12. Wait for the target database status to turn to **ACTIVE**, which means your target database is fully registered.
-Next, review the information and options provided on the page.
+While waiting, review the information and options provided on the page.

     - You can view/edit the target database name and description.
-    - You can view the Oracle Cloud Identifier (OCID), when the target database was registered, the compartment name to where the target database was registered, the database type (Autonomous Database), and the connection protocol (TLS).
+    - You can view the Oracle Cloud Identifier (OCID), when the target database was registered, the compartment name to where the target database is registered, the database type (Autonomous Database), and the connection protocol (TLS).
 The information varies depending on the target database type.
-    - You have options to edit connection details (change the connection protocol), move the target database to another compartment, deregister the target database, and add tags.
+    - You have options to edit connection details (choose a connectivity option), move the target database to another compartment, deregister the target database, and add tags.

     ![Target Database Details page](images/target-database-details-page.png "Target Database Details page")